Purpose

 1. The majority of registered tax practitioners are already complying with the additional Code obligations and where they are not, these obligations usefully assist registered tax practitioners to amend their practices and processes to meet best practice.

-2. To support the Determination, our immediate focus is to finalise its guidance, through consultation, to assist registered tax practitioners in understanding what is required of them.
-Our priority is to finalise our suite of guidance products by the end of the 2024 calendar year, working closely with key stakeholders, including the professional associations.
-We are committed to working closely with professional associations and other stakeholders to ensure that the guidance is practical and registered tax practitioners are appropriately supported.
+2. To assist registered tax practitioners in understanding what is required of them we've released a suite of guidance products.
+We've worked closely with professional associations and other stakeholders to ensure that the guidance is practical and registered tax practitioners are appropriately supported.
+Over coming months, the TPB will be issuing complementary information products to assist tax practitioners further.

-3. Once the additional Code obligations begin to apply (as per the relevant application date in paragraph 12 above), we will take a pragmatic and practical approach in enforcing compliance with the additional obligations for all registered tax practitioners who are trying to do the right thing.
+3. Once the additional Code obligations begin to apply (see paragraph 12 above), we will take a pragmatic and practical approach in enforcing compliance with the additional obligations for all registered tax practitioners who are trying to do the right thing.

 4. Our compliance approach has always been to achieve compliance through education and support, with investigations and sanctions reserved for the high risk and serious cases of non-compliance with the TASA.